sorjjoon/Scotland-Yard-Ai/README.md

   - Move process time controls how long playouts are run, before choosing the best move
   - Detectives can always see X
     - Makes it so X is always revealed to the detectives
-  - Additional options are for running automated games, and have no impact unless "Loop gameplay" is also checked.
+  - Additional options are for running automated games, and have no impact unless **Loop gameplay** is also checked.
 All results from automated tests are printed to console (check devtools for your browser)
     - **Rounds between updates**
       - How many rounds are done before any updates are made (to process time, or exploration param)
     - **Vary Exploration parameter**